Step-by-step guide to stocks and shares Isa transfers

 If things seem to drag on, hit the phones again.
 Call your new provider to find out what's going on.
 However, it's more likely to be your old provider dragging its feet.

-Your new provider should chase for you but it won't hurt for you to give them a nudge yourself.
+Your new provider should chase for you but it won't hurt for you to give it a nudge yourself.

 Leave it a few months and then call your old provider to check if any dividends or interest payments have come in.
 For example, dividends are normally paid around two months after the qualifying date, so it's possible that a payment will arrive in your old account long after you are up and running with your new provider.